 This course is detailed in the Curriculum Lab Blog.

 Reading in Santa Barbara: Past, Present, and Future

 How do we come to be studying literature in a UCSB classroom?
 What’s the difference between why we read at all and why we read in school?
-In this class, we will consider the historical interactions between reading communities, both inside and outside of the university, in order to analyze present relationships between such communities, and imagine future reconfigurations.
+In this class, we will consider the historical interactions between reading communities, both inside and outside the university, in order to analyze present relationships between such communities and imagine future reconfigurations.
 As a class, we will undertake a sustained collaborative research project in Special Collections: a deep engagement with the archival records of UCSB’s own academic history.
-The main goal of the course will be to curate a public humanities project (such as an exhibit or performance), based on the archival research we have done.
-The final showcase should in some way model or foster the relationships that students want to see between reading communities of different demographics, backgrounds, and ages.
+In partnership with UCSB Reads, the main goal of the course will be to curate a public humanities event (such as an exhibit, a talk, or a performance) around this year’s book, Thi Bui’s illustrated memoir The Best We Could Do.
+The final showcase will be informed by our archival research and should in some way model or foster the relationships that students want to see between reading communities of different demographics, backgrounds, and ages.
 In this way, students will be better able to reflect on what it means, has meant, and might mean to be a reader at UCSB.